widgetti/solara/solara/website/pages/documentation/getting_started/content/05-fundamentals/10-components.md

 In Solara, users can create their own custom components without any special distinction from the built-in components provided by the framework, they are all components.
 These user-defined components have the same capabilities and can be composed seamlessly alongside Solara's components, allowing for the creation of highly customized and reusable user interfaces.

 # Defining Components
-To create a component in Solara, you'll start by defining a Python function decorated with @solara.component.
+To create a component in Solara, you'll start by defining a Python function decorated with `@solara.component`.
 Inside the function, you can create the component's structure by calling Solara's built-in components or creating custom components to suit your specific needs.
 If a single element is created, it's taken as the component's main element.
-If multiple elements are created, they are automatically wrapped in a Column component.
+If multiple elements are created, they are automatically wrapped in a [Column component](/documentation/components/layout/column).

 Here's an example of a simple Solara component that displays a button: